darktable-org/dtdocs/content/module-reference/processing-modules/negadoctor.md

 ---

-**Note:** if you want to use [_tone equalizer_](tone-equalizer.md) together with _negadoctor_, you'll need to move the _tone equalizer_ **after** _negadoctor_ in the pixel pipeline, since the _tone equalizer_ is not designed to work with negatives.
+**Note:** if you want to use [_tone equalizer_](tone-equalizer.md) with _negadoctor_, you'll need to move the _tone equalizer_ **after** _negadoctor_ in the [pixelpipe](../../darkroom/processing-modules-and-pixelpipe/the-pixelpipe-and-module-order.md), since the _tone equalizer_ is not designed to work with negatives.

 ---

 # module controls

 It is strongly recommended that you set the parameters following the order in which they are presented in the GUI.
-Start by setting the _film stock_, move to the _film properties_ tab, working from top to bottom, then move on to the _corrections_ tab and finally the _print properties_ tab.
+Start by setting the _film stock_, then work through each of the tabs (_film properties_, _corrections_, _print properties_) in order, working from top to bottom.

-When using color pickers, be careful of dust and scratches, which can skew the results of the sampled region.
+When using color pickers, be careful to avoid including dust and scratches, which can skew the results of the sampled region.

 film stock
 : The first step is to choose "color" or "black and white" in the _film stock_ drop-down.
 If you select "black and white", any sliders that are only used for color only will be hidden from view.

 ## film properties

-This tab contains the following basic settings.
+This tab contains a number of basic settings.
 If, after adjusting these settings, your image is still not quite as you would like it, you can make further adjustments on the the _corrections_ tab.
-These are tevhnical settings, and serve a somewhat similar purpose to the _scene_ tab in [_filmic rgb_](filmic-rgb.md), in that they adjust _negadoctor_ to the black and white points and hence the dynamic range of the negative.
+These are technical settings, and serve a somewhat similar purpose to the _scene_ tab in the [_filmic rgb_](filmic-rgb.md) module, in that they adjust the black and white points and hence define the dynamic range of the negative.

 color of the film base
 : Sample an area of the base film stock from your scan.
 This is the area just outside of the image (i.e. an unexposed part of the film).
 When working with black and white negatives, you can leave this at its default (white).
 If working on color film, click the color picker to the right of the color bar.
 This will create a bounding box which covers about 98% of your image.
 Then, click and drag across an area of your negative which contains only unexposed film stock.
 This will automatically calculate values for the _D min_ slider(s).
 It is likely at this point that your image will still look too dark, but you can correct this later.